John-Church/Utilities-Package/README.md

 then
 `flask run.`

 The project no longer functions as intended since the referenced APIs are no longer in use.
+The project could easily be reused for another set of APIs by editing the dictionary of APIs in ENVIRONMENTS.py.